-The Board of Directors that constitute the Accounting Authority is responsible for the preparation of, fair presentation, and for the judgment made in the Company's Annual Financial Statements.
+The Board of Directors that constitutes the Accounting Authority is responsible for the preparation of, fair presentation and judgements made in the Company's Annual Financial Statements.

 The Annual Financial Statements have been prepared in accordance with International Financial Reporting Standards (IFRS).
-All amounts and information appearing in the integrated report are consistent with the Annual Financial Statements submitted to the auditors for audit purposes.
+All amounts and information appearing in the Integrated Annual Report are consistent with the Annual Financial Statements submitted to the auditors for audit purposes.